openstack/tempest/tempest/README.rst

 Whitebox tests are tests which require access to the database of the target OpenStack machine to verify internal state after opperations are made.
 White box tests are allowed to use the python clients.

-TODO: collect out whitebox tests to this location.